Nemodontcry/Underground3D-GIS/README.md

 A GIS-demo based on Supermap, mainly using 3D modeling function

-Supermap component version: iObject .Net 10i
+component version: iObject .Net 10i